varung-coder/CodeAlpha_ImageGallery/README.md

 A cinematic, premium-quality responsive image gallery web application built as part of the front-end development internship at CodeAlpha.
 The project features a modern dark UI with glassmorphism aesthetics, an advanced masonry-style layout, category filtering, 3D tilt hover effects, and a smooth fullscreen lightbox experience.

 ## 🚀 Live Demo
-You can view the live project here: [Live Demo](https://varung-coder.github.io/CodeAlpha_ImageGallery/)
+You can view the live project here: https://varung-coder.github.io/CodeAlpha_ImageGallery/

 ## ✨ Key Features
 - **Cinematic Preloader:** A sleek loading animation before revealing the gallery.